mickley/EMU/Modules/ads1115/Readme.md

 -- Initialize the module with SDA = 2, SCL = 1
 ads1115.init(2, 1)

--- Get a value from channel 0
-val = ads1115.readADC(0)
+-- Get a value from channel A0 and print local val = ads1115.readADC(0)
 print(val)

 -- Release the module to free up memory